ronigarcia/terraform-aws-basic-ec2/README.md

 ## Create env.tfvars

-Before to execute terraform change `env.tfvars` inputs.
+Before to execute terraform, you should change the `env.tfvars` inputs.

 ## Usage